Architecture Billings Slow in September

 Historic project puts Graham’s expertise on display

 The building at 1400 Woodward Avenue in Detroit has been around for a while.
-Now, thanks to a historic conversion project by luxury goods brand Shinola Detroit, LLC and partners, it …
+Now, thanks to a historic conversion project by luxury goods brand Shinola Detroit, LLC and partners, it will …

 Dodge Momentum Index Lower in September